 19- Bilbao

-Another northern city in Spain offering the perfect winter getaway is Bilbao.
+Another northern city in Spain offering the perfect winter getaway is Bilbao and the top attraction is the funky Guggenheim Museum, which you could spend hours in.

 Bilbao is a magical place to visit in winter thanks to its richly decorated shop windows, glistening lights and magical scene competitions between shopkeepers in each area.

-As Bilbao is part of the Basque region of Spain, it has its unique traditions.
+As Bilbao is part of the Basque region of Spain, it has unique traditions.

-On December 23rd, Olentzero, a Christmas character from the region, parades down Grand Via towards the Arriaga Theatre.
+On December 23rd, Olentzero, a regional Christmas character, parades down Grand Via towards the Arriaga Theatre.

 Later parades fall on January 5th as Spain celebrates Three Kings Day.